tinacms/tinacms-site/content/blog/custom-field-components.md

 ### 1. Create the input field component

 To create a custom input field, we need to make a **React component that takes input and updates data when the input is altered**.
-For this example, we are going to make an [range input field](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range) that handles the state of the saturation value and updates that state whenever the range control is slid.
+For this example, we are going to make a [range input field](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range) that handles the state of the saturation value and updates that state whenever the range control is slid.

 ``` js
 // An example of a custom range field component